ATL - LHR

 What’s the cheapest day of the week to fly from Atlanta to London Heathrow Airport?

-The average price of all flights from Atlanta to London Heathrow Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Atlanta to London Heathrow Airport clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Atlanta to London Heathrow Airport?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Atlanta to London Heathrow Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Atlanta to London Heathrow Airport, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Atlanta to London Heathrow Airport?